emanuelcruzrodrigues/RolesAPI/README.md

 To run the application in development evironment, you just need to follow this steps:

-1) Clone the repository inside your workspace.
+1) Unzip or clone the project from [GitHub](https://github.com/emanuelcruzrodrigues/RolesAPI) in your workspace folder
-2) Import the project in your IDE
+2) Import the maven project in your favorite IDE
 3) Run the main class: br.com.emanuel.rolesapi.RolesapiApplication

 The application will be available at: http://localhost:8080